NathanaelGo/the-halcyon-cradle/NPCs/Ksau'Kssa.md

 ___
 ### Summary
 God of Wisdom of the Lizard People
-Asked what relationship it has to the stars: Something about trusted & Dragons
+Asked what relationship it has to [[The Stars]]: Something about trusted & [[Dragons]] Asked about last bits of wisdom: This is the last [[The Long Night | Long Night]]  - there will not be another - Stay strong my friends

 Killed by [[June]]

-This is the last long night night - there will not be another - Stay strong my friends